UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/coding-rubric.md

 * Additional tests are documented with a note about their purpose.

-* To the degree possible, every Boolean function is tested with every form of input for both “true” and “false” results.
+* To the degree possible, every Boolean function is tested with every form of input for both "true" and "false" results.
 (Not every result is always possible with every form of input.)

+### Satisfactory

 * An expected Boolean output is tested by using check-expect to expect truth or falsehood.

 * There is a test for each permissible form of input, plus additional, undocumented tests.

 * Boolean functions are tested with only one result per form of input.

+### Must Improve

 * Tests are written as top-level expressions.

 * An expected output is tested by using check-assert with = or other equality test.

 * Some test uses inputs that violate the function's contract or provoke other undefined behavior.

 * There are so many tests that course staff can't easily identify the basic tests for each form of input.

-Correctness
+## Correctness

+### Exemplary

 * Staff functional correctness tests pass with no faults.

 * Or, under test, staff functional correctness tests identify tiny faults arising from problems with arithmetic overflow or from some confusion about exactly what numbers are prime.

+### Satisfactory

 * Staff functional correctness tests identify a few faults.

 * Or, staff functional correctness tests identify a single fault that shows a lack of understanding.

+### Must Improve

 * Staff functional correctness tests identify a preponderance of faults.

-* Staff functional correctness tests fail because the names of helper functions are spelled differently in different places (serious fault).
+* Staff functional correctness tests fail because the names of helper functions
+  are spelled differently in different places (serious fault).

 * When we attempt to load solution code, there are errors (No Credit).

 * The solution does not complete the test suite in 250ms of CPU time (No Credit).